Demorome/ShowOff-NVSE/README.md

 Q. Will you support NVSE 5.1.4?\
 A. No. Due to features in xNVSE that this plugins need, it is not feasible to support legacy versions of NVSE.

-Q. My Anti-virus says this mod is a virus.
-Is this true?\
-A. No, it is a false positive.
-Due to the way NVSE plugins work, some AVs flag them as malicious.
-Be sure to add an exception in your anti-virus.

 If you have anymore questions, feel free to join us on the [xNVSE community Discord server](https://discord.com/invite/EebN93s).